bodzio528/FS22_LeaseToOwn/README.md

 -  Leasing agreement is fully utilized (36+ months)
 -  Purchase cost = 22 000 (residual value)
 -  Total = 135 000 (135% of store price)
+Note that total leasing cost in game is 113 000 which is 113% of initial shop price.
+Without mod the money is lost - player can either keep paying fees increasing total cost or return vehicle with no refundation whatsoever.

+The residual value fixed to 22% of initial price is designed to prevent negative cost vehicles - a situation when purchasing long-overdue leasing adds money to tenant's account.

 ### Example 4: purchase immediately after leasing